-- We continue to operate strict COVID 19 precautions which includes a range of measures to protect our staff and clients from the risk of infection - We a continue to predominately work from home in accordance with Government and internal guidelines - We continue to implement a number of other austerity measures. - We have recruited a further two members of staff to cope with the increased demands of delivering our services particularly during COVID - We have submitted change requests to a number of our funders to allow us to deliver our projects in a different way, particularly on improving our digital offering and virtual support services - We will continue to work closely with Southampton City Council and other Hampshire Authorities to investigate opportunities of mutual benefit. - The SMT continues to carefully monitor staff workload and capacity and look to recruit quickly again if more projects come on line. - The Chief Executive will continue to network and develop new business links with relevant individuals and organisations. - Strong emphasis has been placed on securing additional funding to deliver existing projects going forward. - Emphasis has also been placed on partnership working with LA's and other TSO's to allow tEC access to alternative sources of funding.
+- We are looking to update and adopt a range of policies and procedures, particularly around our support structures, training, remote working and reviews.
+These are designed to complement the new hybrid working arrangements and allow us all to feel confident with what we are doing and feel engaged and supported - We a continue to follow COVID recommendations and have adopted a range of measures including advising staff to get their vaccinations, wash their hands regularly, where masks when appropriate, ventilate the office space and stay away from work if they feel unwell. - We are talking to our partners about the need for more staff resource to support growing numbers of residents contacting us. - We have recruited a further two members of staff to cope with the increased demand on our services. - We continue to work closely with Southampton City Council and other Hampshire Authorities to investigate opportunities of mutual benefit. - The SMT continues to carefully monitor staff workload and capacity and look to recruit quickly again if more projects come on line. - The Chief Executive will continue to network and develop new business links with relevant individuals and organisations. - Strong emphasis has been placed on securing additional funding to deliver existing projects going forward. - Emphasis has also been placed on partnership working with LA's and other TSO's to allow tEC access to alternative sources of funding.